owleyeview/rock-paper-scissors/README.md

 # Rock, Paper, Scissors Game

 This is a simple single page web application for the classic game of Rock, Paper, Scissors.
-The game is built using vanilla JavaScript, HTML, and CSS.
+Built from a provided Figma design using vanilla JavaScript, HTML, and CSS.

 ## How to Play